pavlos-christoforou/bitcoin/README.md

 Bitcoin Tools

-Wallet.py - allows generation of deterministic bitcoin addresses.
+Wallet.py - single file module that allows generation of deterministic bitcoin addresses.
+Minimal code and no dependencies.